Leneord1/SWE4663_Group2_SPR25/README.md

 password: 1234 <br />
 Access for the backend files:  graphingTool/src/main/java/org/example/graphingtool <br />
 Access for the frontend files:  graphingTool/src/main/resources/org/example/graphingtool <br />
-**HOW TO ACCESS THE SOFTWARE** <br />
-Download the graphingTool directory, parse through the file to get to the main.java file in the backend files.
-This is the code that launches the software.
-The login that allows access to everything is the admin account.
-The Employee class login has the same level of access due to complications in creating the databases.
-This will be explained within the Presentation